ovh/docs/pages/web/domains/transfer_outgoing_domain/guide.en-ca.md

 ### Step 1: Remove the transfer protection for the domain name

-To remove the transfer protection for your OVH domain name, when you are logged in to your [Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external}, click `Web`{.action} in the service bar at the top.
+To remove the transfer protection for your OVHcloud domain name, when you are logged in to your [Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external}, click `Web`{.action} in the service bar at the top.
 Go to the `Domains`{.action} section on the left, then click on the domain name in question.
 In the `General information`{.action} tab, untick the `Protection against domain name transfer`{.action} box, then click `Confirm`{.action}.

 > [!primary]
 >